-Azusa Pacific University provides telephone service to all students maintaining residency in the dorms.
-Each dorm is equipped with one voice-line jack and two modem jacks that are shared by all roommates.
+Azusa Pacific University provides telephone service to all students maintaining residency in the dorms and designated modular units.
+Each of these areas is equipped with one voice-line jack and two modem jacks that are shared by all roommates.
 There is no monthly service fee billed.
 The university's long distance provider is currently MCI.
-The university owns the phone lines in the dorms, therefore, students may not request any other long distance provider.
+The university owns the phone lines in the specified living areas, therefore, students may not request any other long distance provider.
 The university is unable to offer any special packages such as call waiting, caller ID, or call blocking.
+Under no circumstances are students to accept collect or third-party calls.
+If a call is accepted, the dorm room will be billed a \$9 fee in addition to the cost of the call.
+While students are allowed to use personal calling cards, they may not order calling cards against their dorm phone number.
 For further information, call (626) 815-5050, or Ext.
 5050 if calling from an on-campus phone.